 Frequently Asked Questions

-What Florida counties use the 239 area code?
+What is the primary purpose of the 239 area code?

-How can I find out who a 239 number belongs to?
+How can I verify if a 239 number is legitimate?